camptocamp/c2c.recipe.closurecompile/README.rst

     can be absolute or relative to the buildout directory.
   * ``output``: The path to the minified file.
 If omitted, the result is saved to ``input`` (which must be unique).
+  * ``output_mode``: The type of output to generate from this script.
+    Options are "list" for a list of filenames, "script" for a single script containing the contents of all the files, or "compiled" to produce compiled output with the Closure Compiler.
+Default is "compiled".

 Getting the jar
 ---------------